 3.2.4.
-The main reasons for variances were reported during the year to the Performance and Overview Committee and a final report for 2023-24 will be presented to the Authority at its meeting in June 2024.
+The main reasons for variances were reported during the year to the Performance and Overview Committee and a final report for 2024-25 was presented to the Authority at its meeting in June 2025.

 - 3.2.5.
-Two of the key variances in the year were from staffing underspend and capital financing savings: - Thankfully in this year there was no extreme heatwave and wildfires that were seen in the prior year.
-Within Service Delivery there was significant underspend on the on-call budget coupled with tighter control on the overtime budget, this more than offset the unfunded gap in the budget resulting from the national pay awards in 2022-23 and 2023-24.
-Prevention and Protection department also generated an underspend, the department is currently undertaking a review of staffing structure which will be in place in 2024-25. - Capital financing.
+Two of the key variances in the year were from staffing underspend and capital financing savings: - Within Service Delivery there was significant underspend on the overtime budget and on-call under establishment.
+The savings on overtime were as a result of fewer protracted incidents and better review procedures on sickness and absentee management.
+The underspend will be addressed in the budget 25-26 with the addition of 4 weekday pumps and a pay pilot project to improve on-call pay.
+Prevention department also generated an underspend, following a service improvement review that took place in 2024-25, providing a better structure to the department giving more focused Prevention activity. - Capital financing.
 The Authority has a substantial capital programme underway, a significant part of which is planned to be funded through loans (nominally from the Public Loans Works Board).
 Whilst interest payments were budgeted the Authority has avoided taking out long term loans on high interest rates, this has created a significant underspend against budget.
 In addition, cash held at bank on deposit has generated good yield. - The underspend and surplus on budget are to be transferred to the capital reserves to continue funding the capital programme.